-Asylos is a pan-European network of volunteers
+Asylos is an international network of volunteers

 researching information for asylum claims.